 Segmenting people by consent

 Visitors that have cookies disabled will impact the data accuracy of some reports.
 That’s why we have a feature that lets you segment these two different groups (visitors that were using cookies vs visitors that weren’t using cookies).
-It allows you to create a segment “Visitor gave consent” and few the reports that impact the data accuracy only for these users that gave consent so you get reliable numbers compared to looking at all visits where people without consent would make these reports inaccurate.
+It allows you to create a segment “Visitor gave consent” and view the reports that impact the data accuracy only for these users that gave consent.
+When you apply this segment “Visitor gave consent” you will get reliable numbers, compared to looking at “All visits” where people without consent would make these reports inaccurate.